 In order to achieve ultra-low power (ULP), ICs are being designed for supply voltages less than 0.5V.
 At these low voltages, random dopant fluctuations (RDFs) result in a stochastic component of logic delay that can be comparable to the global corner delay.
 Moreover, the probability density function (PDF) of this stochastic delay can be highly non-Gaussian.
 In order to predict the statistical impact of RDF-induced local variations on logic timing, it is necessary to incorporate these effects into a timing closure methodology.
 This work proposes a computationally efficient methodology for stochastic characterization of standard cell libraries at low voltage, where the cell delay is a nonlinear function of the transistor random variables (RVs), and the resulting cell delay has a non-Gaussian PDF.
 It also presents a computationally efficient methodology for computing any point on the PDF of a timing path (TP) delay, in the case where cell delays are non-Gaussian.
 The method is called Operating Point Analysis (OPA).
 This work develops the general OPA theory and applies to cell library characterization, timing path analysis and full-chip timing closure.
 The approach has been implemented using commercial CAD tools, and integrated into a commercial IC design flow.

 The approach is validated by comparison to Monte Carlo simulation.
 The OPA approach gives timing results that are within 5% accuracy compared to Monte-Carlo analysis at 0.5V.
 This compares to errors on the order of 50% with Gaussian SSTA.
-OPA based timing closure methodology is used on the design of a 28nm DSP SoC operating down to 0.6V, in order to more accurately model the effects of local variation and achieve a reliable design with minimal pessimism.
+Timing closure using OPA in the design of a 28nm DSP SoC IC ensures reliable operation down to 0.6V while minimizing the area and power overhead.